Culture of Korea: Festivals

 The traditional Korean calendar was based on the lunisolar calendar.
 Dates are calculated from Korea's meridian.
 Observances and festivals are rooted in Korean culture.
 The Korean lunar calendar is divided into 24 turning points (절기, jeolgi), each lasting about 15 days.
 The lunar calendar was the timetable for the agrarian society in the past, but is vanishing in the modern Korean lifestyle.

 The Gregorian calendar was officially adopted in 1895, but traditional holidays and age reckoning are still based on the old calendar.
 Older generations still celebrate their birthdays according to the lunar calendar.

-The biggest festival in Korea today is Seollnal (the traditional Korean New Year).
+The biggest festival in Korea today is Seollal (the traditional Korean New Year).
 Other important festivals include Daeboreum (the first full moon), Dano (spring festival), and Chuseok (harvest festival).
+In 2023, these five festivals were designed as National Intangible Cultural Heritage.

 There are also a number of regional festivals, celebrated according to the lunar calendar.